ianshusingh/idea-checklist/README.md

 ## Usage
 ### 1. Adding an Idea:
-- Click On The Plus Button, Select "Add an Idea" (Or By Going To File -> Add an Idea), Type The Viewer Name and Idea and Click On the "Add an Idea" Button.
+- Click On The Plus Button, select "Add an Idea" (Or By Going To File -> Add an Idea), Type The Viewer Name and Idea, and Click On the "Add an Idea" Button.
-- To Add Multiple Ideas At Once, Click On The Plus Button, Select "Bulk add Ideas" (Or By Going To File -> Bulk Add Ideas), Type Some Ideas From a Notepad Like This:
+- To Add Multiple Ideas At Once, Click On The Plus Button, select "Bulk add Ideas" (Or By Going To File -> Bulk Add Ideas), Type Some Ideas From a Notepad Like This:
 ```txt
 Name
 Idea